|Importance of Customer Service||Companies can significantly boost their earnings by investing in customer service.|

 Unfortunately, only 66% of customer service teams use knowledge bases, compared to 82% of customers who want to use knowledge bases.
 It’s one of the most under-utilized of the four types of customer service!

-This actually does double duty: it gets your customers the answers they need more quickly and provides a better experience, but it also lowers the number of tickets coming into the other options you are using for customer service.
+This does double duty: it gets your customers the answers they need more quickly.
+It provides a better experience, but it also lowers the number of tickets coming into the other options you are using for customer service.

 It’s not the end-all-be-all of providing solutions, though.
-Self-service won’t help customers answer inquiries that are bugs, billing inquiries, or one-off technical problems.
-You still need to make sure to provide them with an avenue to reach out about those.
+Self-service won’t help customers answer bugs, billing inquiries, or one-off technical problems.
+You still need to provide them with an avenue to reach out about those.

 Best practices for self-service support